"Billets" from Marcel Proust to his servants

 Note to unidentified recipient (his mother?
 Céleste?)

-urgent.
+(Not urgent.
 In the morning or afternoon.
-I am in a terrible state because I
+I am in a terrible state

-haven't had my fumigations and I really don't know what the outcome will be
+because I haven't had my fumigations and I really don't know what the

 As long as nobody opens any doors before eleven because I'm drenched in sweat."